sonatype-nexus-community/nexus-repository-r/README.md

 Restart Nexus Repo, or go ahead and start it if it wasn't running to begin with.

-You should see the R repository types (e.g. `r (proxy)`) in the available Repository Recipes to use, if all has gone according to plan :)
+You should see the R repository types (e.g. `r (proxy)`) in the available Repository Recipes to use if everything goes according to the plan.

 ## The Fine Print